HumanBrainProject/kg-search/README.md

 This service handles the call to our search ui project.

-### Editor

-This service provides an API for our editor ui.

 ### Data_import

 Anything related to data import is found in this modules.